Below I’ve reviewed the best termite killer for indoor and outdoor spaces. Luckily, the products are useful for both pre-and post-construction phases.

 First, termites (damp wood, dry wood subterranean) are tiny white-bodied insects that’ll bore wood and house foundation.
 Also, termite inspection costs might be high.

-Termites will bore tiny round holes on wooden furniture or walls as they feed on wood cellulose, cardboard and paper.
-So, let’s get started![table id=22 /]
+Termites will bore tiny round holes on wooden furniture or walls as they feed on wood cellulose, cardboard, and paper.
+So, let’s get started!

 - Equally, this roach termite solution (“termite baiting”) has a long residue effect – going up to 1 year, while also killing other foraging bugs.

-The termites will contact with the Spectracide Terminate carrying the hexaflumuron back to their nests and thus cause a secondary kill effect.
+The termites will contact the Spectracide Terminate carrying the hexaflumuron back to their nests and thus cause a secondary kill effect.

-Its time to take action since termites might significantly destroy your ceilings, walls, basement, a big portion of your house and other wooden structures.
+It’s time to take action since termites might significantly destroy your ceilings, walls, basement, a significant portion of your house, and other wooden structures.

 The active ingredient in these termite stakes is an insect growth regulator (IGR) – exactly Hexaflumuron (0.50%), which damages the termite’s chitin production.

-Pros: It has pop-up indicators and locator shields, it has pheromones for better performance, its easy to use, and it offers termite control and prevention.
+Pros: It has pop-up indicators and locator shields, it has pheromones for better performance, it’s easy to use, and it offers termite control and prevention.

 Cons: Should be used with other termite control solutions.

 It is safe for pets and kids.
-However, this powder acts a repellent for termites and hence they’ll stay in areas you’ve sprayed.
+However, this powder acts as a repellent for termites, and hence they’ll stay in areas you’ve sprayed.

 I recommend that you get a reliable sprayer (with termiticide plus) while taking care not to spray on flowers, houseplants, and fruits as it can be harmful.
 Review the following homemade fruit fly traps.

-Its active ingredient is based on boron oxyanions (borates) that extricate oxygen from the pieces of wood and hence makes the termites (and insects with no porous skin) suffocate.
+Its active ingredient is based on boron oxyanions (borates) that extricate oxygen from the wood pieces and make the termites (and insects with no porous skin) suffocate.

 Cons: May damage flowers, fruits, and other plants such as grass.

-Nissus Bora-Care is great for both exterior and interior termite control.
-No weather delays and you won’t have to leave your home during treatments.
-So, simply roll, brush or spray on the wood surfaces.
-Bora-Care kills a wide range of insects including Formosan, dry wood, & subterranean termites, beetles, carpenter ants, and decay fungi.
+Nissus Bora-Care is excellent for both exterior and interior termite control.
+No weather delays, and you won’t have to leave your home during treatments.

+- So, roll, brush or spray on the wood surfaces.
+Bora-Care kills a wide range of insects, including Formosan, dry wood, subterranean termites, beetles, carpenter ants, and decay fungi.

 One gallon jug can treat untreated wood of about 200 to 500 square feet.
 Bora-Care will prevent dry rot and protect your wood against termites and other boring insects.

 The 40% Borate mineral salt (Disodium Octaborate Tetrahydrate) is highly toxic to fungus and insects.
-However, the borate salts are which has very low toxicity even compared to table salt.
+However, the borate salts are which have very low toxicity even compared to table salt.

-Luckily, this Boracare termite solution will dry clear and hence leaves the wood in the original natural form.
+Luckily, this Boracare termite solution will dry clear and leave the wood in the original natural form.
 You’ll need to dilute the Boracare at a rate of 1:1 to about 1:5 ratio with water.

 Before you lay down the physical infrastructure, it’s time to treat the wood using this Nissus Bora-Care.
 Control methods include baits and barrier-form application of termite insecticides.

 Pros: Great for exterior and interior use, for rolling or spraying on wood, and will also kill the wood beetles.